 The air handler cabinet is comprised of sheet metal.
-Manufacturers use a heavy gage sheet metal for durability and usually give the cabinet a good finish.
+Manufacturers use a heavy gauge sheet metal for durability and usually give the cabinet a good finish.
 This prevents rust especially in moist environments where air handlers usually operate.
-The heavy gage sheet metal for durability is generally required to meet code requirements.
+The heavy gauge sheet metal for durability is generally required to meet code requirements.
 Many manufacturers try to exceed for compliance reasons.

 Air Handler Components - AHU Plenum Transitions

 When the air handler is installed the HVAC contractor has to fit the ductwork up to the new air handler.
 Depending on the type of ductwork and the type of air handler can depend on the type of material selected to make this transition to the ductwork.
 It is recommended that sheet metal is used for this transition.
 Especially if the heating system is in the air handler.
 If sheet metal is not used in an air handler with the heating system inside the air handler then the installation could fail a code inspection.

 Always read the manufacturer’s instructions.
 The temperatures inside the supply air side of the air handler can ignite combustible materials.
 The HVAC contractor will be fully aware of this and most contractors use sheet metal to make these transitions to other types of ductwork.
 If the ductwork is round then a square to round plenum transition will usually be custom made by the contractor or by a sheet metal shop which the contractor utilizes.
 If the ductwork is square then a plenum transition will be made to fit the air handler and the ductwork together.
 This usually requires a highly skilled sheet metal mechanic to custom make these plenum transitions.